LiamGravy/WorksheetTwo/readme.md

 - ```| (fg & 0x0F)``` This makes sure that only the lower 4 bits are set.
 Then adds the top 4 bits (bg) to the lower 4 bits (fg)

 #### To move the cursor
 To move the cursor we need to interract with the Framebuffers Command and Data ports.
 These are at the addresses ```0x3D4``` Command and ```0x3D5``` Data.
 To move the cursor we need to send the data port the new postion of the cursor but since the framebuffer is 2000 cells large an 8 bit number cannot be used as (2^8 = 256 < 2000) so we need to send over a 16 bit number since (2^16 = 65536 > 2000).
 However this causes an issue as the ```out``` command in x86-32 assembly only accepts 8 bit arguments so the position needs to be sent in two chunks.
-To solve this the Framebuffer Command port uses the command ```14``` and ```15``` to tell it wether it is expecting the high 8 bits or the low 8 bits of the position into the data port.
+To solve this the Framebuffer Command port uses the command ```14``` and ```15``` to tell it whether it is expecting the high 8 bits or the low 8 bits of the position into the data port.

 ---